Your 2025 guide to Machu Picchu

 Important: Strict adherence to the designated entry time on the ticket is mandatory.

-There are 2 main season for Machu Picchu visits, according to the visitor capacity:
+There are 2 main seasons for Machu Picchu visits, according to the visitor capacity:

-➨ There are 10 types of tickets available to purchase and they are divided in 3 circuits:
+➨ There are 10 types of tickets available for purchase and they are divided into 3 circuits.
+Each circuit has a certain number of entry times that start from 6am to 3pm.

 Circuit 1: Panoramic